Game design insights from the developers of IO Interactive

 Providing a successful experience of creative freedom in sandbox games is about giving the player a sense of being able to do anything at any time.
 You can view HITMAN as sort of like a living organism.
 We get a lot of enjoyment from allowing the complexities of the game mechanics to just play out on their own and surrendering to those unique experiences.

-“Sometimes it messes up, but most times it kind of works together.
-The context of a specific situation makes it play out in a totally different way”.
 The organic sandbox experience invites players to freely use or “misuse” the gameplay systems, which leads to beautiful and creative moments that you never anticipate.

 The outcome and context of every interaction in the game change depending on when and how you approach it.
 We’re continuously amazed by the creativity of our players and the new ways they seem always to be able to engage with the open world of HITMAN.